 - Family medicine mentoring over three years

 - Support and engagement from the PCT faculty, residency faculty and residency program

 - Tuition scholarship, covering up to 50% of in-state tuition all three years

 - Progression into the Ohio State Family Medicine Residency Program

 - Completion of medical school and residency training in family medicine in six years at the same location

-We are seeking students who will be the family physicians of the future.
-Students must demonstrate a commitment to social responsibility and a strong desire to enter into a career in family medicine.
+We are are looking for the family physicians of the future who demonstrate a commitment to social responsibility and a strong desire to enter into a career in family medicine.
 Only students who meet the following criteria will be considered for the program:

 - Strong motivation to enter into family medicine

 - Maturity necessary to be successful in an accelerated three-year program